What is Lion's Mane Mushroom?

 1- Beta-glucans with immunostimulant and antibacterial action.

-3- Polysaccharides and Polypeptides with anti-inflammatory and antibacterial properties and help to control cholesterol levels too.
+3- Polysaccharides and Polypeptides have anti-inflammatory and antibacterial properties and help control cholesterol levels.

 4- Erinacines and hericenones promote digestion, help with gastritis, and have a neuroprotective action.

-5- Phenols, like Erinacines and Hericenones, which stimulate the Nerve Growth Factor (NGF).
+5- Phenols, like Erinacines and Hericenones, stimulate the Nerve Growth Factor (NGF).

 6- Selenium protects cells from the harmful action of free radicals.